 The Problem With Plastic Bags

 Plastic bags start out as fossil fuels and end up as deadly waste in landfills and the ocean.
 Birds often mistake shredded plastic bags for food, filling their stomachs with toxic debris.
 For hungry sea turtles, it's nearly impossible to distinguish between jellyfish and floating plastic shopping bags.
 Fish eat thousands of tons of plastic a year, transferring it up the food chain to bigger fish and marine mammals.
 Microplastics are also consumed by people through food and in the air.
 It’s estimated that globally, people consume the equivalent of a credit card of plastic every week,1 and it’s expected that there will be more plastic than fish in the sea by 2050.2

-10 Facts About Single-use Plastic Bags
+10 Facts About Single-Use Plastic Bags